Prosecutor: Missing student killed during 1996 rape attempt

 Dow urged the public to come forward with any information they may have about the killing or other crimes Paul Flores may have committed.

-In more recent years, Paul Flores frequented bars around his home in the San Pedro area of Los Angeles area and may have committed other sexual assaults, Dow said.
-He didn't disclose what investigators found, but said they are seeking other crime victims.
+In more recent years, Paul Flores frequented bars around his home in the San Pedro area of Los Angeles and may have committed other sexual assaults, Dow said.
+He didn’t disclose what investigators found but said they are seeking other crime victims.

 “We have evidence that we do believe there were other people not yet identified that have had some kind of a criminal act perpetrated on them by Mr. Flores,” Dow said.
 “We’re concerned about sexual assault.”